MicrosoftDocs/power-platform/power-platform/admin/test-connection-exchange-server-onpremises.md

 ### Test results

 If the connectivity test is **not** successful, the issue is not with Dynamics 365 Online but could be with Microsoft Exchange on-premises configuration.
-The next step is to revisit your Microsoft Exchange server configuration and if necessary contact Microsoft Exchange on-premises support.  <--- Jim question.
-How do customers do this?
+The next step is to revisit your Microsoft Exchange server configuration and if necessary contact [Microsoft Exchange on-premises support](https://support.serviceshub.microsoft.com/supportforbusiness/onboarding?origin=%2Fsupportforbusiness%2Fmanage%3Fstate%3Dopen).

 If the connectivity test is succcessful, contact [Support](get-help-support.md) to further analyze the source of the issue.